Relaxing Limits from Big Bang Nucleosynthesis on Heavy Neutral Leptons with Axion-like Particles: Constraints from cosmology, astrophysics and direct searches

 \subsection{Big Bang Nucleosynthesis}

 The predictions of $\Lambda$CDM with regards to the formation of the primordial elements match very well with their observed present abundances\footnote{The present-day abundance of $^7Li$ is currently in disagreement with the predictions from standard cosmology.
 Attempts have been made to provide an explanation in modified cosmologies, with varying degrees of success~\cite{Depta:2020zbh,Balazs:2022tjl}.
 Therefore, it remains unclear whether this is caused by modifications over $\Lambda$CDM or an inaccurate measurement of their present abundance.} \cite{Iocco:2008va, Coc:2017pxv}.
 These predictions are, however very sensitive to the cosmological state of the Universe at any time between neutrino decoupling and the CMB.
 Any modification of the temperature of neutrino decoupling, the rate of expansion of the Universe or energy injection in the primordial plasma, may cause a catastrophic change on the formation of light elements.
-This is specially true in our scenario, where the decays of HNLs into mesons disturb the $p\leftrightarrow n$ conversion processes that set the initial proton and neutron abundances for BBN~\cite{Boyarsky:2020dzc}.
+This is especially true in our scenario, where the decays of HNLs into mesons disturb the $p\leftrightarrow n$ conversion processes that set the initial proton and neutron abundances for BBN~\cite{Boyarsky:2020dzc}, other works in this direction can be found in \cite{Kohri:2001jx, Kawasaki:2004qu, Kanzaki:2007pd, Kawasaki:2000en, Hasegawa:2019jsa}.
 If the HNLs decay fast enough, however, the abundances of protons and neutrons have time to restore to the expected values from $\Lambda$CDM, and thus there is no effect on BBN.

-Hence, we set a conservative limit on the HNL lifetime of $\tau_N < 0.023$ s~\cite{Boyarsky:2020dzc}, beyond which the decays will disturb the BBN abundances too much and is therefore marked as excluded in our scenario.
+Such considerations can be used to set an upper limit on the HNL lifetime such that it decays sufficiently early without disturbing the BBN abundances.
+In Fig.~\ref{fig:HNL-lifetime}, we show the upper limit on the HNL lifetime as a function of its mass.
+The blue dashed curve corresponds to the typically considered scenario with an HNL only, while the magenta and green solid curves represent scenarios with the ALP and the decay constant $f_a = 1$~TeV and $f_a = 10^{2.5}$~TeV, respectively.
+The limit is adapted from \cite{Boyarsky:2020dzc} and it is comparable to earlier results in \cite{Dolgov:2000jw, Ruchayskiy:2012si, Sabti:2020yrt}.
+In the HNL + ALP scenarios, the decay of HNLs to mesons is suppressed, which relaxes the constraint for $m_N \gtrsim m_\pi$.